 We educate students to be leaders and policy makers equipped to launch successful international careers in international trade, diplomacy, and economic policy.
 This program is offered for enrollment beginning in the fall of 2015.

-The master’s degree in International Trade & Economic Diplomacy develops highly skilled international trade and economic policy professionals fully prepared to work productively in the rapidly changing global marketplace.
-Our graduates work with businesses, government and NGOs on the world's most pressing international trade and diplomacy matters.
+Our master’s degree in International Trade & Economic Diplomacy develops highly skilled international trade and economic policy professionals fully prepared to work productively in the rapidly changing global marketplace.
+Our graduates work with businesses, government and non-government organizations (NGOs) on the world's most pressing international trade and diplomacy matters.

 As a student in this program you will gain a deep understanding of policy analysis and trade negotiations as well as the opportunity to focus on one of three tracks in the trade and economic diplomacy program: business, government, or civil society.